pixelkey/AI-Document-Chatbot/README.md

 - **TOP_SIMILARITY_RESULTS:** The number of top similar results to be considered for generating responses.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for more details.